ScottSucksAtProgramming/EMScribe/docs/contributing.md

 ## Conclusion

-Following these guidelines will help maintain the quality and consistency of the EMScribe 2.0 codebase.
 For any questions or support, please contact [ScottSucks](https://github.com/ScottSucksAtProgramming).